kmartinet/ssarp/README.md

-If you want a deeper exploration of SAR models once you've completed your analyses with `ssarp`, the `ssarp::get_richness()` function can create a species richness dataframe for use in the [ars R package](https://txm676.github.io/sars/articles/sars-r-package.html).
+If you want a deeper exploration of SAR models once you've completed your analyses with `ssarp`, the `ssarp::get_richness()` function can create a species richness dataframe for use in the [sars R package](https://txm676.github.io/sars/articles/sars-r-package.html).
 The `sars` package allows users to fit a wide variety of SAR models that `ssarp` does not create.